X

 In-house mortgage financing: pros and cons

-There are both advantages and disadvantages to working with an in-house lender, so homebuyers should always compare offers from multiple lenders before committing to a lender or a loan.
+There are both advantages and disadvantages to working with an in-house lender, and homebuyers should always compare offers from multiple lenders before committing to a lender or a loan.

 Advantages of in-house mortgage financing